ARS-SWRC/GEE-KGCC/README.md

 Returns a `dict` of class names and labels, along with corresponding numerical index values for 30 climate classes.

 ## Test Example
 The `geekgcc_test.ipynb` notebook is available for testing functionality of geekgcc.
-The montly WorldClim dataset is used in this example because it requires minimal pre-processing.
+The monthly WorldClim dataset is used in this example because it requires minimal pre-processing.

 ## Website Demonstration
 The Earth Engine hosted website linked at the top was developed using entirely built-in functions available in the JavaScript version of earthengine-api through the online code editor: https://code.earthengine.google.com